Checkmk

 2.11.
 Uninstalling Python modules

 Checkmk 2.5.0 updates Python to 3.13.9.
-This update affects modules installed to a Checkmk site.
+This update affects modules installed on a Checkmk site.
 In many cases, post-installed modules are incompatible with Python 3.13.9.
 In the worst case, obsolete modules overwrite the functionality of the modules supplied by Checkmk.

 Does this affect you?
 This will apply to you if Python modules have been installed later in your site.
 This may be the case, for example, if you have explicitly installed Python modules for special agents or agent-based check plug-ins that you have written yourself or obtained from the Exchange.